DevOtts/Ottimus/telegram-n8n-integration/README.md

 - Workflow executes successfully
 - No errors in n8n execution logs

-**✅ Production Success:**
+**✅ Production Success (Portainer):**
-- Render service shows "Running" status
+- Container shows "running" status in Portainer
-- Logs show successful connections
+- Logs show successful Telegram connections
-- Messages flowing from Telegram to n8n
+- Messages flowing from your specific channel to n8n

 ---

-*Ready to connect your Telegram groups to n8n automation! 🚀*
+*Ready to connect your Telegram channel to n8n automation with Docker! 🐳🚀*